meltyourface/blank/posts/Arcanum/Basics-of-Arcanum-Historical-Context-Terminologies-Practices/index.md

 ### Section 2: Important Terminologies

-Adept: An individual who has mastered the principles and practices of Arcanum to such an extent that they can skillfully perform and teach the esoteric arts.
+**Adept**: An individual who has mastered the principles and practices of Arcanum to such an extent that they can skillfully perform and teach the esoteric arts.

-Divination: The practice of seeking knowledge about the future or the unknown through supernatural means, often via various systems or rituals, such as Tarot, astrology, or runes.
+**Divination**: The practice of seeking knowledge about the future or the unknown through supernatural means, often via various systems or rituals, such as Tarot, astrology, or runes.

-Invocation: The act of intentionally evoking a spiritual or supernatural being or force to establish direct communication or gain assistance in carrying out a magical working.
+**Invocation**: The act of intentionally evoking a spiritual or supernatural being or force to establish direct communication or gain assistance in carrying out a magical working.

-Sigil: A symbolic emblem or representation of a specific concept, intention, or entity, often used in ritual context to focus and manifest the energies associated with it.
+**Sigil**: A symbolic emblem or representation of a specific concept, intention, or entity, often used in ritual context to focus and manifest the energies associated with it.

-Correspondences: The set of relationships between different elements, objects, or symbols in the esoteric realm, based on their inherent qualities, traits, and associations.
+**Correspondences**: The set of relationships between different elements, objects, or symbols in the esoteric realm, based on their inherent qualities, traits, and associations.

 ### Section 3: Essential Practices for Developing Arcanum Skills